Ernst Schacht: Biography

 From September 1936 to February 1937 Ernst Schacht participated in the Spanish Civil War.
 At first he was training Spanish Republican pilots at Alcalá de Henares Airbase, in October he assumed command of 1st Bomber Squadron.
 His first combat sortie in Spain was at 28 October 1936 - it was an airstrike on Tablada airbase near Seville.
-During the war Ernst Schacht has made several dozens sorties in Tupolev SB.
+During the war Ernst Schacht made several dozens sorties in Tupolev SB.

 On 31 December 1936, Schacht was awarded the title of Hero of the Soviet Union and Order of Lenin for his performance in the Spanish Civil War.

 In June 1937, he became the chief of Lipetsk Higher Flight-Tactical School.

 In August 1939, Ernst Schacht was made the head of Ryazan Higher Courses of Advancement of the Air Force.
 In 1940 he graduated from the Higher Academical Courses of Military Academy of the General Staff.
 In April 1940 he took command of 167th Reserve Aviation Regiment in Ryazan, in which methods for "blind" flights were developed.
 In November 1940 he became deputy commander of the Air Force of Orel Military District, responsible for high education.

 On 30 May 1941, Ernst Schacht was arrested as "German spy and participant of anti-Soviet military conspiracy, who provided Germans with data about Soviet aviation industry".

 He was executed by firing squad on 23 February 1942 by the orders of Lavrentiy Beria.

 He was posthumously rehabilitated in 1955.
 His place of his burial is unknown, but a cenotaph to him is located at the Moscow Vvedenskoye Cemetery.